thaddeus002/yghh/README.md

 #### Use the filters included in cgit

 Cgit sources provide default filters that you can used.
 Theses filters need python3.
 You must install python3 if you want used them.
-Otherwise, you can use alternatives programs as filters.
+The packages `python3-markdown` and `python3-pygments` are also required.

 Copy the filters in a location where apache can find them :